-- Many modular homes are very energy efficient, which helps reduce your heating and cooling costs, while attempting to protect our planet from climate change.
+- Many modular homes are energy-efficient, which helps reduce your heating and cooling costs while attempting to protect our planet from climate change.

-- Your home will probably be ready to move into much sooner than if you wait for a builder to construct a house on-site.
-Often, there are fewer delays.
+- Your home will probably be ready to move into much sooner than if you wait for a builder to construct a house on site.
+There are often fewer delays.

-For first-hand information, try to visit model homes in your area.
+For first-hand information, consider visiting model homes in your area.
 Take a look at popular websites in your state.
-Why not tour a local modular home factory and see the construction happening in person, before your very eyes?
+Why not tour a local modular home factory and see the construction process in person?
 If you think modulars are ho-hum, you're in for a pleasant surprise.

 After you choose a modular home builder, talk with a local real estate agent to determine where you can place your modular home.
-You will need a foundation, either raised or slab but slabs are more common in hot, dry climates.
-You will also need utilities on the land and the right zoning to build.
+You will need a foundation, either raised or slab.
+Keep in mind that slabs are more common in hot, dry climates.
+You'll also need utilities on the land and the right zoning to build.

 More About Modular Homes